dotnet/AspNetCore.Docs/aspnetcore/hosting/ihostingstartup.md

 [!code-json[Main](ihostingstartup/snapshot_sample/StartupFeature2.deps.json?range=2-13&highlight=8)]

-In the sample app, modification of the *\*.deps.json* file is performed by a [PowerShell](/powershell/scripting/powershell-scripting) script, which is automatically triggered by a build target in the project file.
+In the sample app, modification of the *\*.deps.json* file is performed by a [PowerShell](/powershell/scripting/powershell-scripting) script.
+The PowerShell script is automatically triggered by a build target in the project file.

 ### Feature activation